pstripe/dotfiles/README.md

   * zsh

 ## Installation
-To install all dotfiles call
+To install actual dotfiles call
 ```
 make install
 ```

+The next deprecated dotfiles will not be installed with the command above:
+  * top

-You can install dotfiles for required application by calling
+You can install dotfiles for any required application by calling
 ```
 make APP_NAME
 ```